PhilippaHartley/sim-mid-pointing/pointing_error_models/README.md

 A script to generate a time series of pointing errors from a given power spectrum.
+The power spectra are derived from wind conditions measured from the worst case elevation and azimuth of 45 deg and 135 deg, respectively.